Beyond the Brainwaves: Different Types of Neurofeedback Therapy

 Why We Use QEEG Therapy

-QEEG (Quantitative Electroencephalography) is a comprehensive technique creating detailed brain maps to identify areas of dysregulation, allowing for personalized and targeted neurofeedback training.
+QEEG (Quantitative Electroencephalography) is a comprehensive technique creating detailed brain maps to identify areas of dysregulation.
+This modern type of EEG allows us to conduct personalized and targeted neurofeedback training.
 In our BrainBehaviorReset® Program, we start our client journey with a brain map that allows us to “check under the hood.”

 With neurofeedback therapy, QEEG can be used for typical and complex cases to really give that roadmap for treatment.